leroythelegend/rough_idea_project_cars/README.md

 A set of cpp classes for capturing Project Cars Version 1 UDP Format.

-## TODO

-* Improve all current content
-* Add roll your own live feed
-* Add how the classes are structured
-* Maybe add about how html pages work i.e. creating track data
-* Version two format

 ## Contents
 * [Introduction](#T-Introduction)
 * [Install Binarys](#T-Installation)